 • Community Partners: Internet connectivity is more important now than ever before and we work with dozens of partners across Washington, including nonprofits and city leaders, to provide digital skills training so everyone can benefit from the opportunities that come from being online.
 Working side by side with local non-profit partners like Boys & Girls Clubs, Goodwill, YWCA, The Carl Maxey Center, Mary’s Place, Asian Counseling and Referral Service, Family Promise, and many more, we are seeking to advance digital equity throughout the state.

 These charitable organizations and Comcast share the same commitment – to provide disadvantaged people in our communities with the tools, resources, and skills needed to succeed in a digital world.
-Our contribution of funds, laptop computers, technology makeovers, and free internet service to these organizations are a part of our $1 million investment in Washington this year to advance digital equity and promote diversity, equity, and inclusion throughout the state.
+Our contribution of funds, laptop computers, technology makeovers, and free internet service to these organizations are a part of our investment in Washington this year to advance digital equity and promote diversity, equity, and inclusion throughout the state.

 For nonprofits, we help in several ways and funding is just the tip of the iceberg.
 Through our resources and corporate partnerships, we help create, enhance or support current and future programming for local 501(c)(3) organizations.
 Examples of our work include: